percona/pmm-doc/docs/get-started/query-analytics-details.md

 `CREATE TABLE people (FirstName varchar(255), LastName varchar(255));`
 `INSERT INTO people VALUES ('Joe', 'Doe');`
 `INSERT INTO people VALUES ('John', 'Smith');`
 8:06:00: Buckets are collected and sent to PMM Server.
-Already executed queries are included too in Bucket.
+Already executed queries are included too in bucket.
 Could be find in QAN already in range 8:05:00 - 8:06:00 or any another timestamp, which includes this minute.
 8:06:01: Queries finished.
 8:07:00: Buckets are collected and sent to PMM Server.
 Rest of executed queries is included there and since now visible/increased in QAN.
 8:07:10: You should see two rows in QAN list overview (depends on settings of filter and time range):

 Now lets take a look on results with different time range filters.
-1. QAN with time range filter (Last 12 hours)
+1. QAN with default time range filter (Last 12 hours)
     - two rows in overview (one for CREATE query, another for INSERT)
     - in details for INSERT query count is 2
 2. Range 8:05:00 - 8:06:00